Pump Station Inspection and Maintenance: Our 30-Point Report

 Building and Grounds

-Ventilation System: Both health requirements and heat and humiday requirements mean a functioning ventilation system.
+Ventilation System: Both health requirements and heat and humidity requirements mean a functioning ventilation system.
 Sometimes this is as simple as a set of working louvers.
 Sometimes the addition of a small fan.

-Plumbing: piping in and around the building may serve to keep grounds tidy or have a functional role in the pumping action of the station.
+Plumbing: Due to the important task it performs, it is important to keep plumbing well maintained.
+Piping in and around the building may serve to keep grounds tidy or have a functional role in the pumping action of the station.
 Make sure no plumbing is leaking and that all connections are secure and to-code.
+If there are any leaks, get plumbing assistance right away to fix them.

 Grounds & Housekeeping: a clean and tidy pump station is a healthy pump station.
 We’ve seen pump stations double as vagrant homes for both people and beasts.
 Grass, trees and shrubs should be maintained for ease of access and to maintain a proper operating buffer from vegetation.